 This station is located at the intersection of Exposition Boulevard and Crenshaw Boulevard.
 Nearby destinations include the Lula Washington Dance Theatre and the West Angeles Church of God in Christ.
 Popular eateries such as Harold & Belle’s, Earle's on Crenshaw and Kobbler King are within walking distance.
 Leimert Park and Baldwin Hills Crenshaw Plaza are accessible via transit connections.
 Artist Willie Robert Middlebrook, Jr. draws from a large collection of manipulated photographs to illustrate universal connections, with Planet Earth as the unifying element in each panel at the station.

 This station is located at the intersection of Farmdale Avenue and Exposition Boulevard, between the neighborhoods of Baldwin Village and Jefferson Park.
-The station is adjacent to Dorsey High School and is walking distance to the Rancho Cienega Sports Center.
 Michael Massenburg's All In a Day depicts snapshots of daily life in the neighborhoods surrounding the station area.

-This station is located next to the intersection of La Brea Avenue and Jefferson Boulevard, within walking distance to the Rancho Cienega Sports Center.
+This station is located next to the intersection of La Brea Avenue and Jefferson Boulevard, within walking distance to the Rancho Cienega Sports Complex on Obama Boulevard.
 Other nearby destinations include the Baldwin Hills Center, Library and Playground, and Saint Paul’s Presbyterian Church.
 For this station, artist Jose Lozano has created LA Metro Lotería, depicting “scenes, people, objects and situations having to do with the Metro riding experience” in the form of a Lotería card game.

 This station includes a Park and Ride facility and is located at the intersection of La Cienega and Jefferson Boulevard.
 Syd Kronenthal Park and the Baldwin Hills Recreation Center are within walking distance, while the Kenneth Hahn Recreation Area is to the south.
 The Ballona Creek Bike Path starts at Syd Kronenthal Park and extends seven miles to the Coast Bike Path.
 Several galleries in the Culver City Arts District are near this station.